The Ground Floor – Normal life

 My general approach is to encourage a shift from ‘indirect’ to ‘direct’ communication.
 Direct communication is defined as looking the other person in the eye and telling them the truth.
 Indirect communication is everything else.
 This idea follows the principle from communication theory that says that ‘everything is communication’.

 I want you to try an exercise now that I often use with my groups.
 Once you understand the nature of this exercise you can apply it in all your relationships.
 This can be work colleagues partners or family.
-It can be something really simple like a tone of voice you often have or a ‘body language’ component.
+It can be something like a tone of voice you often have or a ‘body language’ component.
 It could be a behavioural element like ‘shutting the cupboard door a little too loudly’, ‘rolling your eyes’, or ‘tutting’.
 It could be a facial expression or the phone call you didn’t make.
 The question I want you to think about is “if this thing you do could speak, what would it be saying to them”?
 When you see what you are trying to say, first of all accept that you have been ‘saying something without facing the consequences of saying it’.
 Now take what you have found and follow the process below.

 1 Tell yourself what you really wanted to say when you communicated indirectly (even including the swearing).